 Heart disease, kidney ailments, nerve-related ailments, blood pressure, constipation, pins and needles, tastelessness, dysentery, ailments from excess bile, eczema, stomach ache, swelling, loss of appetite, vomiting bile, temperature are among several ailments that can be alleviated by this vegetable.
 It is also useful for bodily strength, synthesizing minerals and for glowing skin.

-Its sourness is good for cough and upset stomach as well as wound healing, sexual arousal, and increase in sperm count.
+Its sourness is good for cough and upset stomach as well as wound healing.

 It can be made into a stir-fry, or churned into a tasty stew, or blended into a puree with smoked chilli (milagaivattal), salt, mustard seeds, fenugreek seeds and turmeric root powder after sautéing it in a little oil.
 It can also be made into a mash (masiyal) by adding a little salt and chilli because it retains flavor well.